SteveGilham/altcover/docs/Usage.md

       --showGenerated        Mark generated code with a visit count of -2 ( Automatic) for the Visualizer if unvisited -?, --help, -h             Prints out the options.
 -- ...
 Anything on the command line after a free-standing "--" is considered a separate command line to be executed after the instrumentation has been done.
 ```
-or `Runner` plus
+or
 ```
+  Runner
   -r, --recorderDirectory=VALUE
                              The folder containing the instrumented code to monitor (including the AltCover.Recorder.g.dll